rebuilding-camelot/citadel-academy/README.md

 Citadel Academy transforms education from institutional control to family sovereignty.
 Built on Nostr's decentralized infrastructure, we enable:

 - **🎓 Self-Sovereign Learning**: Own your educational records forever
-- **👨‍👩‍👧‍👦 Family-First Design**: Multi-generational knowledge preservation
+- **👨‍👩‍👧‍👦 Family-First Design**: Collaborative learning environment
 - **🏅 Verifiable Credentials**: NIP-58 badges that can't be censored or revoked
 - **⚡ Bitcoin-Native**: Lightning payments for premium content and mentorship